Adele Cambria

-Adele Cambria (12 July 1931 in Reggio Calabria – 5 November 2015 in Rome) was an Italian journalist, writer, and actress.
+Adele Cambria (12 July 1931, in Reggio Calabria – 5 November 2015, in Rome) was an Italian journalist, writer and actress.

 Biography

 She was a central figure in Italian culture before, during, and after the 1968 movement alongside Camilla Cederna and Oriana Fallaci, and was close to the progressive left and to the Partito Radicale under Marco Pannella.
 She was also a longtime supporter of the feminist movement.
 Cambria collaborated with newspapers and magazines and published several books.
-She graduated in law from the Università degli Studi di Messina.
+She graduated in law from the University of Messina.
 She became involved with journalism in 1956 after moving to Rome, where she remained until her death.

 An author of narrative works (and of other genres) intended for the theater, she was a founder of the Teatro La Maddalena in Rome alongside Dacia Maraini.
 She was also a friend of Pier Paolo Pasolini and acted in several of his films.